-Port Chicago Naval Magazine NM is closed to the public by the US Army from April 16 - May 21, 2014.
-There are no tours available until May 22, 2014.
+Port Chicago Naval Magazine NM is closed to the public by the US Army from June 22, 2014 until September 18, 2014.
+There are no tours available to the memorial during this time.

 Kids!
 Collect stories about the Civil War and civil rights!
 The National Park Service is offering more than 500 trading cards to mark the 150th anniversary of the Civil War.
 Visit a park in person to earn a card (sorry, cards cannot be mailed).
 Ask a ranger or stop by the visitor center at a participating park.
 You can view all the cards online and discover stories from nearly 90 national parks in 31 states and the District of Columbia.
 You'll be surprised at what you will learn.

 Three weeks after the explosion that killed 320 men at Port Chicago in 1944, it was time to resume loading ships with weapons.
 African American sailors at nearby Mare Island Naval Yard marched toward their duty station but stopped because they felt that the unsafe conditions hadn't been resolved.
 Fifty sailors were charged with mutiny.

 The 50 Black sailors accused of mutiny after the Port Chicago explosion were found guilty.
 After their "court martial" (trial) the Navy began to provide training for all sailors who moved weapons.
 In 1946, the Navy stopped grouping sailors by race.
 This event inspired many people who would organize for civil rights in the following decades.

 Did You Know?

 Port Chicago National Memorial is not only a tribute to the 320 men who died in the WWII explosion, but it became the touchstone for desegrgation in the military.